Altermagnetism: an unconventional spin-ordered phase of matter

+Importantly, for a given crystal potential, there are different known routes by which interactions can drive an instability towards an antiparallel configuration of spins.
+For instance, besides the weak-coupling scenario outlined here, a strong-coupling Mott insulating state could also host the same spin configuration.
+This contributes to the much larger versatility of altermagnetism as compared to the Pomeranchuk-instability scenario, since the former can be realized in metals, insulators, and semiconductors, whereas the latter is only realized in metals.

-Finally, we point out that a systematic theoretical exploration of the spin-ordered electronic nematics was largely motivated by spintronics\cite{Wu2004}, a pattern that was repeated fifteen years later in altermagnets\cite{Smejkal2020,Smejkal2022AHEReview,Smejkal2022a}.
+Finally, we point out that the more detailed theoretical exploration of the spin-channel Pomeranchuk instabilities was largely motivated by spintronics\cite{Wu2004}, a pattern that was repeated fifteen years later in altermagnets\cite{Smejkal2020,Smejkal2022AHEReview,Smejkal2022a}.
 Also here, however, there is a significant difference.
-A detailed exploration of the spin-ordered $l=1$ electronic nematic in the B-phase followed shortly after the theoretical predictions of the spin-Hall charge-to-spin conversion phenomenon in non-magnetic systems, generated by the relativistic spin-orbit coupling\cite{Murakami2003,Sinova2004}.
-The time-reversal invariant spin texture in the spin-ordered $l=1$ electronic nematic in the B-phase was called a dynamically generated spin-orbit coupling because of the resemblance to the relativistic spin texture\cite{Wu2004}.
-It was emphasized that compared to the perturbatively weak relativistic spin-orbit coupling, proportional to $1/c^2$ where $c$ is the speed of light, the dynamically generated spin-orbit coupling could lead to significantly larger charge-to-spin conversion efficiency.
-However, an experimental realization of the spin-ordered B-phase (or A-phase) electronic nematics driven by the Pomeranchuk $l=1$ spin-channel instability has remained elusive.
+A detailed exploration of the spin-channel $l=1$ $\beta$-phase Pomeranchuk instability followed shortly after the theoretical predictions of the spin-Hall charge-to-spin conversion phenomenon in non-magnetic systems, generated by the relativistic spin-orbit coupling\cite{Murakami2003,Sinova2004}.
+The time-reversal invariant spin texture in the $l=1$ $\beta$-phase instability was called a dynamically generated spin-orbit coupling because of the resemblance to the relativistic spin texture\cite{Wu2004}.
+It was emphasized that compared to the perturbatively weak relativistic spin-orbit coupling, proportional to $1/c^2$ where $c$ is the speed of light, the dynamically generated spin-orbit coupling could lead to a significantly larger charge-to-spin conversion efficiency.
+However, an experimental realization of the spin-channel $l=1$ $\beta$-phase (or $\alpha$-phase) Pomeranchuk instability has remained elusive.